 Sophisticated travelers should check-in at the 5-star Mitsis Grand Hotel.
-This vibrant beachfront resort, located in the heart of Elli Beach, features spacious rooms and suites with sea views, three pools (both indoor and outdoor), a spa, and six different restaurants.
+This vibrant beachfront resort, located in the heart of Elli Beach, features spacious rooms and suites with sea views, three pools (both indoor and outdoor).
+There is also one extra pool with fresh water for children, a spa, and six different restaurants.

 Mitsis Grand Hotel is the only 5-star beachfront hotel in the city of Rhodes.

 Enjoy a stylish trip back in time when you stay at the Marco Polo Mansion, a 3-star hotel set within the narrow streets of Rhodes’ old town.

 The hotel is known for its tasteful decor, perfect location, and a great restaurant.
 Treat yourself to a Greek dinner in the green outdoor area, or go for a stroll around the authentic old town.

 Next on your Rhodes itinerary: Lindos, 1 hour